zig-gamedev/zig-gamedev/README.md

 ## Building

 The only dependency to build sample applications is [latest Zig compiler (master)](https://ziglang.org/download/).
-Visual Studio or Windows SDK is *not needed*.
+Neither Visual Studio nor Windows SDK need to be installed.
 This repository is fully standalone.

 To build and run sample application (assuming that 'zig.exe' is in PATH):